Town of Cathlamet

 HISTORY OF CATHLAMET

 The Town of Cathlamet(Kath-LAM-et) perches on a rugged shoreline of the Columbia River in southwest Washington State.
 Before the Town of Cathlamet came into existence, the area on which it stands was a Native American village occupied by the Wahkiakum tribe.
 The name "Cathlamet" is said to have come from the local Chinookan language spoken by the tribe that refers to a "rocky stretch of river channel".
-The Wahkiakum were here when Lewis and Clark passed through on their way to the Pacific Ocean in November 1805 and were here to greet the fur traders who followed.
-Unfortunately, the traders also brought disease into the villages of the Wahkiakum and by the late 1830's much of the tribe had been decimated.
+The Wahkiakum were here when Lewis and Clark passed through on their way to the Pacific Ocean in November 1805, just as they were to greet the fur traders who preceded them.
+Unfortunately, the traders also brought disease into the villages of the Wahkiakum and by the late 1830's much of the tribe had been decimated by smallpox.

 James Birnie, a retired Hudson Bay Company employee, and his wife, Charlotte, brought their ten children to the village of Cathlamet in 1846.
 It was here that Birnie established a trading post called Birnie's Retreat.
 Birnie's Retreat soon became a thriving business trading furs, fish and other foods to the river travelers on their way to Astoria.
 At the time, there were still between three hundred and four hundred Native Americans still inhabiting the village.
 Charlotte Birnie was of Native American heritage being half Kootenai and half French Canadian and this heritage contributed to good relations with the local tribe who were responsible for much of what the Birnie's traded.
 The Birnie's were known for their hospitality and soon others began to settle in Cathlamet.